elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-gene-modification-effects-and-how-can-they-impact-genetic-expression.md

 url: /learn/education-studies/questions/what-are-gene-modification-effects-and-how-can-they-impact-genetic-expression
 score: -1.0
 related_article1:
-    id: 167843
+    id: 167846
+    title: >-
-    title: What is the significance of quantitative traits in genetics, and how are they measured?
+        What is the role of standard deviation and variance in analyzing genetic data?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-significance-of-quantitative-traits-in-genetics-and-how-are-they-measured
+    url: /learn/education-studies/questions/what-is-the-role-of-standard-deviation-and-variance-in-analyzing-genetic-data
 related_article2:
-    id: 167852
+    id: 167837
-    title: What are quantitative trait loci (QTL), and why are they important in genetic research?
+    title: >-
+        How do conditional lethal alleles demonstrate environmental influence on genetic expression?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-quantitative-trait-loci-qtl-and-why-are-they-important-in-genetic-research
+    url: /learn/education-studies/questions/how-do-conditional-lethal-alleles-demonstrate-environmental-influence-on-genetic-expression
 related_article3:
-    id: 167848
+    id: 167847
-    title: How do multiple alleles contribute to genetic diversity within a population?
+    title: >-
+        Describe the concept of gene redundancy and its potential effects on genetic expression.
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-multiple-alleles-contribute-to-genetic-diversity-within-a-population
+    url: /learn/education-studies/questions/describe-the-concept-of-gene-redundancy-and-its-potential-effects-on-genetic-expression
 related_article4:
-    id: 167848
+    id: 167831
-    title: How do multiple alleles contribute to genetic diversity within a population?
+    title: >-
+        What is the principle of independent assortment in Mendelian genetics, and can you provide an example?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-multiple-alleles-contribute-to-genetic-diversity-within-a-population
+    url: /learn/education-studies/questions/what-is-the-principle-of-independent-assortment-in-mendelian-genetics-and-can-you-provide-an-example
 related_article5:
-    id: 167843
+    id: 167846
+    title: >-
-    title: What is the significance of quantitative traits in genetics, and how are they measured?
+        What is the role of standard deviation and variance in analyzing genetic data?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-significance-of-quantitative-traits-in-genetics-and-how-are-they-measured
+    url: /learn/education-studies/questions/what-is-the-role-of-standard-deviation-and-variance-in-analyzing-genetic-data
 ---

 &nbsp;